-Under the Dignity for All Students Act ("DASA"), harassment /bullying is defined as the creation of a hostile environment by conduct or by threats, intimidation or abuse, including cyberbullying, that (a) has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; (b) reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety; (c) reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property. (see Section II of the Code for a more descriptive definition).
+Under the Dignity for All Students Act ("DASA"), harassment /bullying is defined as the creation of a hostile environment by conduct or by threats, intimidation or abuse, including cyberbullying, that (a) has or would have the effect of unreasonably and substantially interfering with a student's educational performance, opportunities or benefits, or mental, emotional or physical well-being; (b) reasonably causes or would reasonably be expected to cause a student to fear for his or her physical safety; (c) reasonably causes or would reasonably be expected to cause physical injury or emotional harm to a student; or (d) occurs off school property and creates or would foreseeably create a risk of substantial disruption within the school environment, where it is foreseeable that the conduct, threats, intimidation or abuse might reach school property. (see Section 5300.10 of the Code for a more descriptive definition).

 - Engage in misconduct while on a school bus.
 Examples of such conduct include making excessive noise, pushing, throwing, shoving and fighting. - Engage in any form of academic misconduct.
-Examples include truancy from, lateness for, missing, cutting or leaving any class or required instruction without permission or excuse; cheating; violating a suspension; and failing to complete an imposed detention.
+Examples include truancy from, lateness for, missing, cutting or leaving any class or required instruction without permission or excuse; cheating; plagiarizing, or altering records.